samvera-labs/newspaper_works/README.md

 A complete list of the features for available in Newspaper_works can be found [here](https://github.com/marriott-library/newspaper_works/wiki/Features-Matrix)

 ## Documentation
-We are currently working on adding and updating documentation on our [Project Wiki](https://github.com/marriott-library/newspaper_works/wiki)
+A set of helpful documents to help you learn more and deploy NewspaperWorks can be found on the [Project Wiki](https://github.com/marriott-library/newspaper_works/wiki)

 ## Purpose, Use, and Aims
 This gem, while not a stand-alone application, can be integrated into an application based on Hyrax 2.5.x easily to support a variety of cases for management, ingest, and archiving of primarily scanned (historic) newspaper archives.